AI is rapidly entering architectural workflows. Some firms will adopt it faster than others. Eventually, all firms will have to.

 So will AI replace BIM managers?

-Not entirely.
-But it will reshape the role.
+Yes, but not entirely.
+It will reshape the role.

 Automation will absorb low-value coordination work.
 Firms will rely less on manual oversight and more on intelligent systems.